 The French and Francophone Studies Program encourages students to study abroad in a French-speaking country for a few weeks during the summer after your first year, and then for one or two semesters as a junior.
-Brandeis students have enrolled in programs in France, Switzerland, Belgium, Senegal, Madagascar, Cameroon, and Morocco.
+Brandeis students have enrolled in programs in France, Switzerland, Senegal, Madagascar, Egypt, and Morocco.
 This experience will help you practice your skills, strengthen your proficiency, and develop cultural awareness.

 Sample of Approved Programs

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in French-speaking countries.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
-Additional programs might have acceptable coursework, but this list shows the primary locations where FRENCH courses may be available.
+Additional programs might have acceptable coursework, but this list shows the primary locations where French courses may be available.

-Receiving Credit in French & Francophone Studies
+Major: French & Francophone Studies

 "I chose Academic Programs Abroad because they really emphasized the importance of integrating their students into French culture.
 They had a carefully designed cultural immersion program which allowed students to have free passes to all major museums in Paris, free tickets to a theatrical, musical, or dance production once a week, and free trips to various culturally significant cities in France including St. Malo, Mont St. Michel, Versailles, Fontainebleau, The Loire Valley, and Giverny.
 I felt safe choosing APA because I could see how devoted they were to helping students understand and love not only Paris, but France overall."Read Autumn's profile